 Romeo Power stock forecast for 2021 – beyond the merger

 Firstly, the year ahead for Romeo Power marks a new chapter for the EV battery innovator.
-Furthermore, the additional $384 million cash injection is set to “provide capacity expansion and R&D to further develop the next generation of battery system technologies for commercial vehicles”.
+The $384 million cash injection from the SPAC merger is going to “provide capacity expansion and R&D to further develop the next generation of battery system technologies for commercial vehicles”.
+However, investors are getting excited about the new PACCAR deal which will see a 5 year supply of Romeo batteries.
+Although it is unclear on how much revenue this partnership will provide for the company, it is clear investors can see strong upside.

-Romeo Power currently has $545 million in contracted revenues in the pipeline, solidifying its financial positioning.
-In addition, it’s prevalent announcement in November this year confirmed an agreement with an up and coming EV manufacturer Lion Electric.
+Romeo Power currently has $545 million in contracted revenues in the pipeline, solidifying its financial positioning (as of January 2021).
+In addition, it’s prevalent announcement in November last year confirmed an agreement with an up and coming EV manufacturer Lion Electric.
 The contract is expected to generate $234 million in revenue for Romeo Power over a five-year period beginning in 2021.
-Romeo power is also publicly to have a customer base that represents 70% of the North America Class 8 market.

 The risk associated with Romeo Power stock